freemil80/freemil-ds-portfolio/README.md

 # Theophilus Ofori Agyekum
-Scientific Data Analyst | Research Assistant | Educator
+Scientific Data Analyst | Chemical and Organometallic Chemistry Researcher | Educator

 Welcome to my data science portfolio.
 I specialize in applying data analytics to scientific research, with a strong foundation in Chemistry and hands-on experience in Python, SQL, and Power BI.